containerum/containerum/README.md

 ## Overview

-Containerum is an open source Kubernetes platform.
-It features tools for easy CI/CD pipelines, revision control, project and role management.
-Containerum runs on top of any Kubernetes cluster.
-Managed via CLI or intuitive Web UI.
+Containerum is an open source platform for complete management of Kubernetes clusters.
+Containerum features tools for easy CI/CD pipelines setup, revision control, project and role management.

+- Runs on top of any Kubernetes cluster.
+- Managed via CLI or intuitive Web UI.

 Containerum consists of several components: